1st May, 2021

 When something breaks, consider replacing it with something secondhand.
 Cars, computer equipment, furniture and other specialty equipment can often be found in almost new condition, without the hefty price tag.

-Monitoring unnecessary expenses such as late fees or interest payments may sound like a drag but can avoid money being wasted.
+Monitoring unnecessary expenses such as late fees or interest payments may sound like a drag, but can avoid money being wasted.

 Paying bills on time and keeping your credit debts as low as possible will help you minimise any interest or late payments.
+In some cases, vendors and suppliers even offer small but meaningful discounts to clients who pay invoices ahead of schedule.

 Minimising your tax bill can often mean maximising all available deductions.